pkra/slides-JMM16/notes.md

     * navigation/exploration
     * voicing for accessibility

-## Slide 6: The Semantic Enrichment project II
+## Slide 7: The Semantic Enrichment project II

 * Two ways for enriching P. MathML. procedural and declarative (grammar)
   * chose procedural since it should always produce something
 * Goal: Enriching the presentation -- not the "real" semantics

-## Slide 7: Time for demos
+## Slide 8: Time for demos

 * Prep struik beforehand
 * only show sample
 * try demo the walker

-## Slide 8: What we learned about usability
+## Slide 9: What we learned

 *  MathJax always wanted to make itself superfluous.
   * Solve the chicken&egg problem of MathML.